TravelTimN/oregon-trail-python/README.md

 - A young boy tells you:
     - "My family didn't buy enough food in Independence.
 We have been eating very small rations since Fort Laramie.
 Because of that our health is poor.
 My sister has mountain fever, so we're stopped here for a while."
 - A Shoshoni Indian tells you:
     - "When wagons first started coming through here, we did not mind.
 We even found it good to trade game and fish with the travelers and help them cross the rivers.
-Now there are too many white men and too little land for gazing."
+Now there are too many white men and too little land for grazing."

 ### **Fort Bridger**